aomlomics/labelmaker/README.md

 #### Option 2: Number sequentially

 If no list of sample names is provided, samples are named from 1 to *M*, where *M* is the specified number of samples.
 If the number of replicates *N* is greater than 1 (default), replicate labels are produced from 1 to *N*.
+If the number of samples including replicates exceeds 85 (the number of labels per sheet), divide the sample list into multiple files.

 ```
 ./generate_labels.py \